 Customers can view the menu and prices, check hours of operation, new deals, analyze reviews, and make reservations.
 On the other hand, a mobile application for the restaurant helps owners to manage their entire workflow.
 With Restaurant Management Application, one can manage their orders, reservations, online payments and enhance their services by analyzing customer feedback.

-Registering on on-demand food delivery apps like UberEats and GrubHub is another option to offer online food delivery service.
+Registering on on-demand food delivery apps like UberEats and GrubHub is another option to offer online food delivery services.
 However, with such apps, you might have to pay a high commission rate and compromise delivery service quality.
 It can adversely affect your restaurant's reputation.

 There are plenty of advantages a mobile app brings to a restaurant that it must leverage.
 Here is a list of a few of them that clearly explain why you need a mobile restaurant app.